purnimaporwal/india-tus-pipeline/README.md

 - Six-level hierarchical structure requiring sequential merge operations
 - Inconsistent encoding across state-level files
-- Activity classification using the National Classification of Activities for Time Use Studies (NCATUS) at three-digit level
+- Activity classification using the National Classification of Activities for Time Use Studies (NCATUS) at the three-digit level
 - Sampling weights varying by household size and geography

 ## Pipeline Components